plasmaster09/inventory-webapp-05-handling-forms-post-crud/README.md

 })
 ```

+Once again, let's break the code down and see how the Update operation flow works:

+>```
+> Browser --- request: POST URL -----> App Server
+>                                      App Server --- SELECT query ---> Database
+>                                      App Server <-- confirmation ---- Database
+> Browser <- response: REDIRECT------> App Server
+>```

-1. This POST handler receives the form data, which includes the values of the "name" and "quantity" and "description" inputs.
+1. **The web server receives a POST HTTP request from a browser** - the user submits an HTML form.
+This POST handler receives the form data, which includes the values of the "name" and "quantity" and "description" inputs.
 These are accesible via `req.body.name`, `req.body.quantity` and `req.body.description`.

-2. Those input values, along with `id` in the URL (`req.params.id`), are used to prepare and excute an `UPDATE` SQL statement, which changes the values in the row with matching `id` to the new the form values.
+2. **The web server makes an UPDATE query to the database**.
+Those input values, along with `id` in the URL (`req.params.id`), are used to prepare and excute an `UPDATE` SQL statement, which changes the values in the row with matching `id` to the new the form values.
+3. **The web server waits for results of the query**; upon successful execution of the SQL,  `results` are returned from the database.
+However, there isn't much information that we're interested in beyond whether it was successful or if there was an error.

-3. and 4.
-Upon successful execution of the SQL, the handler then (finally) responds to the HTTP request a "redirect" (HTTP status code 302) - to  a different URL.
-In this case, `req.params.id` is used to redirect to the item detail page of the changed row.
+4. **The web server uses the query results to form and send the HTTP response back to the browser**.
+Once again, rather than generate a new page the server sends a "redirect" to the item detail page of the updated item.
+In this case, `req.params.id` is used to construct the matching URL.
+    > Again, the server could respond by rendering a special page with a message confirming the success of the update operation, but it makes sense to simply show the user the page that the operation has changed.

 #### (4.5.1) Pre-populating the "Edit" form

-It would be nice if the Edit form already contained the current values of the data.
+Lastly, it would be nice if the Edit form already contained the current values of the data.
 This can be easily updated by adding `value` attributes and using EJS to set them with the data context, much the way the rest of the page includes the data.

 ```html
 <input type="text" name="name" id="nameInput" class="validate" data-length="32" value="<%= item%>" required>